chelahmy/harubi/docs/toll.md

 Toll
 ====
-A toll is a process run after a controller is invoked.
+A toll is a process run after a controller was invoked.
 It can alter or replace the controller results.
 It can do about any other things.

 All toll functions must be injected prior to calling any routing function ([beat()](beat.md) or [blow()](blow.md)).
 A toll function is injected using toll() function.